-Liberty Flames Head Baseball Coach Scott Jackson has announced the addition of Tyler Cannon as an assistant coach.
-Cannon will assist in all aspects of the Liberty baseball program, while focusing on the team's infielders and hitters.
+Tyler Cannon joined the Liberty Baseball staff as an assistant coach in the summer of 2016.
+Cannon assists in all aspects of the Liberty baseball program, while focusing on the team's infielders and hitters.

-This past season, Cannon, a shortstop during his collegiate days, helped play a key role in the development of 2016 Patroit League first team shorstop Kris Linder.
+Cannon helped play a key role in the development of 2016 Patroit League first team shortstop Kris Linder.
 After two seasons at second base, Linder had a breakthrough season in 2016 for the Black Knights, leading the team with a .315 batting average and 53 hits.
 He also posted a .430 on base percentage, starting 46 of Army's 48 games.

 In 2014 on the staff of his former Head Coach Brian O'Connor at his alma mater Virginia, the Cavaliers posted a 53-16 overall record and a 22-8 mark in ACC play.
 In addition, Virginia had a stellar 34-4 mark at home.